profiq/swapi-elixir/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ### Docker
-The server can also be started under Docker by running `docker compose -f dev/docker-compose.yml`.
+The server can also be started under Docker by running `docker compose -f dev/docker-compose.yml up`.
 When started, the API will be accessible under the same port as when running locally ([`localhost:4000`](http://localhost:4000)).